rorManish09/Python-passwordGenerator/README.md

 # Python-passwordGenerator
 A random Password generator.
-Your Can generate password for the You of our choice.
+Your Can generate password for  You of our choice.